-Private Placement Fraud and Misrepresentation FINRA Arbitration and Litigation Attorney, Russell L. Forkey, Esq.
+Private Placement Fraud And Misrepresentation FINRA Arbitration And Litigation Attorney, Russell L. Forkey, Esq.

 At the end of the day, this is a personal decision that must be made by an investor.
 Importantly, there are a number of important factors that should be considered before you make a final decision.
 This post is designed to generally point out a few of these items for your attention and consideration.
-Please keep in mind that this post is being provided for informational purposed only and is not designed to be complete in all material respects.
+Please keep in mind that this post is being provided for informational purposes only and is not designed to be complete in all material respects.
 Thus, it should not be relied upon as legal or investment advice.
 If you have any questions, you should contact qualified professional assistance.

 A private placement is the non-public sale of illiquid securities to individuals or entities that meet certain predefined criteria.
 Generally, private placements offer for sale equity shares (common or preferred stocks) or debt instruments such as debentures or notes that are not publicly tradable.
 However, there are any number of combinations of securities that can be offered through a private placement.

 How Does A Private Placement Operate?

 Securities offered through a private placement are not registered with the Securities and Exchange Commission.
 They are offered through an exemption from registration called Regulation D. Regulation D provides a “safe-harbor” exemption from registration.
 Sections 504, 505, and 506 of Regulation D contain the descriptions of these exemptions.
 These exemptions detail the rules for privately offering securities without registration via a Form D filing with the SEC.

 - Section 504: Known as the Small Corporate Offering Registration, or SCOR.
 SCOR offers an exemption to private firms that receive no more than $1 million of funding in any one year via the sale of securities.
 There are no restrictions as to the number or types of investors.
 Under this exemption, privately placed securities can trade publicly.